Date Paste: A Refined Sugar Free Sweetener

 I am (unapologetically) obsessed with date paste.
-It’s a healthy and delicious sugar substitute and I love using it to sweeten cakes, muffins and other healthy treats instead of refined sugar whenever possible.
+It’s a delicious refined sugar substitute and I love using it to sweeten cakes, muffins and other nutritious treats instead of refined sugar whenever possible.

 Dates are full of antioxidants, vitamins, minerals, fiber, and provide a source of quick and convenient yet long lasting energy.

 Cooking and baking with date paste is an easy way to quit refined sugar while still getting to satisfy a sweet tooth.
 All you need to make it are dates, a blender, and water.

 Date paste is so versatile and can be used as a refined sugar substitute in desserts, sauces, condiments, marinades, spreads, jams, or just stirred into plain yogourt or smoothies to sweeten them up.
 It has a slightly caramely taste, yet it’s neutral enough that it doesn’t overpower the other flavours in recipes.

 If you’re wondering how to substitute date paste for sugar, it certainly isn’t a 1:1 swap, so it’s helpful to follow recipes that have been tried and tested to ensure delicious results before you begin experimenting on your own.

 Some of my favourite recipes to make using date paste are cakes, muffins, and lightly sweetened loafs because the water content in the blended dates adds moistness to these types of baked goods.

 I honestly prefer desserts that are naturally sweetened as opposed to desserts made with refined sugar, and I love the naturally caramel-y flavour of the dates.
 That, plus I can enjoy these treats more, knowing they are more nutrient dense than their traditional sugary counterparts.